Happy National Autism Awareness Month!

-What makes this story cool in that the author does have a son with autism, so she knows first-hand how difficult it is to handle a child with autism.
-Read the Q&A with Cynthia Lordat the end of the book to find out more about the author and the ideas for Rules.
+What makes this story cool is that the author does have a son with autism, so she knows first-hand how difficult it is to handle a child with autism.
+Read the Q&A with Cynthia Lord at the end of the book to learn more about the author and the ideas for Rules.

 I can understand why her brother gets on her nerves.
 I know I get on people’s nerves.
 In fact, I get on my own nerves sometimes.

 People with autism don’t always understand the basic rules of living that other people come by so naturally.
 (Examples: Knock before entering someone else’s room.
 If you want to get away with something, don’t announce it first.
 It’s fine to hug Mom, but not the clerk at the video store.)
 Stuff like that.
-But people with autism have their own set of rules that, in their mind, they must follow.
-Here are a few of my own: What I’m working on must be perfect or I’ll get upset.
-If something is bothering me, I’ll watch TV until the pain goes away.
+But people with autism have their own set of rules that, in their minds, they must follow.
+Here are a few of my own: What I’m working on must be perfect, or I’ll get upset.
+If something is upsetting me, I’ll watch TV until the anxiety goes away.

 But this book isn’t just about autism.
 It talks about a familiar subject.
-Anyone remember the first book I reviewed, ‘Out of My Mind’ by Sharon M. Draper?
+Does anyone remember the first book I reviewed, ‘Out of My Mind’ by Sharon M. Draper?
 Catherine’s new friend Jason uses a wheelchair and a communication book.
-The communication board itself is pretty sad because Jason can only use words that someone else has given him.
-His book is pretty limited before Catherine comes along.
+Jason’s communication board is pretty sad because Jason can only use words that someone else has given him.
+His book is limited before Catherine comes along.

-I didn’t really grasp how difficult the communication book must be to use the first time I read this book.
-But then I watch a new TV series called ‘Speechless’ and I understood.
+I didn’t grasp how difficult using a communication book must be when I first read this book.
+But then I watched a new TV series called ‘Speechless,’ and I got a general idea.

-For those of you that haven’t watched this show, Speechlessis about a family with a child with cerebral palsy.
-This show isn’t some after-school special type of show.
+For those who haven’t watched this show, Speechless is about a family with a child with cerebral palsy.
+This isn’t some after-school special type of show.
 It’s about a family that’s good at dealing with challenges and excellent at creating new ones.
-The best thing about this show is that the actor who plays J.J. does have cerebral palsy, which to me makes the show all the more real.
+The best thing about this show is that the actor who plays J.J. has cerebral palsy, making the show all the more real.

-Well, I hope you all enjoyed with post, check out with book and ‘Speechless’and have a happy National Autism Awareness Month!
+Well, I hope you all enjoyed this review.
+Check out this book and ‘Speechless’ and have a happy National Autism Awareness Month!